From The Story of Dartmouth, by John P. Martin:

 The year 1866 opened with a sharp spell of weather.
 On January 8th the thermometer at Citadel Hill registered 20 below zero.
-On February 2nd, Henry Y. Mott, former political partner of Joseph Howe, died in his 69th year at his residence near the brickyard mentioned on page 113.
-William Condran, born in 1859, well remembered the funeral procession passing his home*, and often told me that it was the longest ever seen in Dartmouth up to that time.
+On February 2nd, Henry Y. Mott, former political partner of Joseph Howe, died in his 69th year at his residence near the brickyard.
+William Condran, born in 1859, well remembered the funeral procession passing his home, and often told me that it was the longest ever seen in Dartmouth up to that time.

 The Starr Manufacturing Co. were now exporting their newly invented Acme spring skates and outselling American and European competitors in this field.
 This information was gathered from a report in the Halifax Morning Chronicle of 1866, which stated: